SciMed/style-guide/README.md

 * Write integration tests using TDD/BDD
 * Adhere to Rubocop when possible
 * Adhere to Rails Best Practices when possible
-* Define methods private by calling "private :my_method" directly after the end of the method.
+* Mark methods as private by calling `private def foo` when using recent Ruby versions (> 2.1.0).
+For earlier versions, mark methods as private by calling `private :my_method` directly after the end of the method.
+* Keep private methods clustered together at the end of the file.
 * Feel free to use libraries which add little bits of helpful functionality and don't take over the application or require all developers to learn a new skillset.
 If you are thinking of using a library or framework that will take over the application or require other developers to spend time learning it, be sure to discuss with everyone before using it in your project.

 # Rails